pagkly/Zed/Investopedia3/What Is a Wear and Tear Exclusion.md

 An insurance company may cite “wear and tear” on a claim in an effort to avoid a contractual payment.
 In the case of a natural disaster such as a flood or tornado, insurers will often try to invoke “wear and tear” and blame the property damage on a preexisting condition.

-Other common exclusions include poor maintenance, prior damage, manufacturing defects, or faulty installation.
-[Roof damage claims are often a cause of contention](https://www.investopedia.com/ask/answers/111815/does-homeowners-insurance-cover-roof-replacement.asp).
+Other common exclusions include poor maintenance, prior damage, manufacturing defects, or faulty installation. [[Roof damage claims are often a cause of contention]](https://www.investopedia.com/ask/answers/111815/does-homeowners-insurance-cover-roof-replacement.asp).
 Insurers may point to the age of the roof or its maintenance record as a cause of the damage instead of a hailstorm.

 Damage to older properties is often the cause of disputes between insured and insurer.